adambard/learnxinyminutes-docs/haxe.html.markdown

  */
 typedef FooString = String;

-// Typedefs can also use "structural" types, more on that later as well! typedef FooObject = { foo: String };
+// Typedefs can also reference "structural" types, more on that later as well. typedef FooObject = { foo: String };

+/*
+   Here's the class definition.
+It's the main class for the file, since it has the same name (LearnHaxe3).
+ */
 class LearnHaxe3{
     /*
        If you want certain code to run automatically, you need to put it in